 You can learn more about becoming an organ donor through the non-profit Outlive Yourself Foundation.
 The Foundation honors and supports the gift of life through organ donation and has a mission to educate the community, provide care and support to donor and recipient families, and to advance transplant science.
 The Outlive Yourself Foundation was created by the Southwest Transplant Alliance (STA), a non-profit organization that serves as a bridge between those who make the decision to donate their organs and tissue and those who need a lifesaving transplant.

 Throughout this journey, Foot and Ankle Associates of North Texas (FAANT) has been an incredible support.
 They have helped me with everything from meals for my family, prayers, and they gave me the time I needed to recover.
-In addition, FAANT is partnering with the American Red Cross to promote lifesaving donations by hosting a blood drive on Friday, August 23, 2019 at our Keller location.
+In addition, FAANT is partnering with the American Red Cross to promote lifesaving donations by hosting a blood drive on Friday, February 14, 2020 at our Grapevine location.
 I received multiple lifesaving blood transfusions during my transplant, so we are inviting our local community to join us in donating to help others in need!
 Click here to sign up!